DJMcMayhem/Brain-Flak/README.md

 Will push 3 *twice*.

-The `{}` will evaluate to the sum of all runs.
+The `{...}` monad will evaluate to the sum of all runs.
 So if we had '3' and '4' on the top of the stack:

     {{}}